OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-dynamic-file-diff/demo-1/demo.md

 1. Install an app on your device
 2. Execute `run_before.sh`
-3. Open an app and excercise it to trigger file creations
+3. Open an app and exercise it to trigger file creations
 4. Execute `run_after.sh`
 5. Close the app once you finish testing